DhruvK0/Power-Outage-Prediction-Project/README.md

 ### Methods: Testing Models

 1. ***Decision Tree Classifier*** -- We tried this model with the expectation that it would be slightly worse than the random forest classifier.
-Its accuracy was 0.87.
+Its accuracy was 0.85.
 2. ***SVC*** -- We tried this model knowing that it tends to be less effective than the decision tree or the random forest classifier.
 Its accuracy was 0.78.
 3. ***Random Forest Classifier*** -- As noted above, a random forest classifier is often a stronger model than the decision tree.
-We found this in the performance, leading us to select that.
+Our first model yielded an accuracy of 0.87, so we decided to select this model to optimize with hyperparameters.

 ### Tuning Hyperparameters